SINTEF/oteapi-pipelines/README.md

 	`
 ### Demo3

 This demonstrates how to use the function ontology(FO).
-In this example the function relations are stored in the input folder at triplestore.ttl
+In this example the function relations are added as a mapping to the pipeline .. which is not the right way.
+Eventually we would want to connect to a running triple store.

 Similarly, to run the third demo:
 `bash